hatch2626/GiftCheer/README.md

 # GiftCheer

-To gift cheer to all who work hard on their OKRs!
+Objective Key Results (OKRs) are now part of our work lingo.
+Besides working hard at delivering the OKRs, this website is to promote appreciative actions to all who work hard on their OKRs!